-How do you take all of those great blog post ideas and pump them out at scale?
+How do you take all of those great blogs post ideas and pump them out at scale?
 We had to figure this out to be able to deliver consistently awesome content for results-oriented clients.
 Here’s what we learned.

 Plan in 3-month chunks.
 A quarterly editorial calendar gives everyone, writers, graphic designers, and editors enough time to do their best work at scale.

-For most this means scheduling 12 articles in advance.
+For most, this means scheduling 12 articles in advance.
 You can quickly brainstorm 12 topics by answering your prospect’s buying map questions.
 Notice that I was able to create 12 topics about BBQ temperature control!

 After writing close to 400 posts this year alone, I know that on-demand blog post strategies always lead to spotty publishing.
 Its much easier to write when you already have a topic.

 Be Systems Oriented